-Music therapy is an evidence-based psychological clinical intervention that uses music to support clients’ emotional, cognitive, physical and social needs.
+Music therapy (music psychotherapy) is an evidence-based psychological clinical intervention that uses music to support clients’ emotional, cognitive, physical and social needs.

 Music offers a powerful way to communicate and connect, especially where words may not be possible or available for whatever reason.